KaiStraka/galaxy-classification-cnn/README.md

 Through many iterations, a final [testing] Accuracy of ~ 75.2 % and Loss of ~ 0.67 was achieved.
 These values are not intended to be extraordinary, the goal of this project was to become familiar with CNNs and image classification work, and that goal was achieved.
-Attached are some images and their respective predictions, note these images are from a completely separate dataset.
+Attached are some images and their respective predictions.
+Note these images are from a completely separate dataset.

 <img width="927" height="364" alt="galML examples" src="https://github.com/user-attachments/assets/27540927-d560-4eed-bc17-6b687479f9aa" />